 For “Duration” we suggest that you allow ample time for your viewers to enjoy their product.
 For instance, a Soccer match lasts 90 minutes, but that shouldn’t be the duration because there is also the Half-Time break.
 Also, what happens if there is a problem, and the match starts late?
 If your viewers only have a small amount of time allotted, they can miss out on your broadcast.

 For these reasons, we strongly suggest you set the duration to at least twice the duration of your whole broadcasts.
 If you are only broadcasting once a week, you can set the duration to 24 Hours.

-Immediate versus Scheduled ticket
+Immediate versus the Scheduled ticket

 Finally, you can set whether your ticket activates “Upon Purchase” or “Schedule”.

 If the ticket is set to “Upon Purchase” the duration timer will start as soon as a viewer makes their purchase.
-Than can watch as much content as they like in that time, but when the timer runs out their viewing experience ends.
+Than they can watch as much content as they like in that time, but when the timer runs out their viewing experience ends.